magentabusiness/IoT-Quickstart/Advanced_Topics/CIG_Plugin_Development.md

 Important: If you add a new Command you have to register the command and response in ProtocolAdapterImpl.java.

 ## junit Tests
 The Test-Package contains example Tests for some messages/commands.
 You also have to change the tests according to your messages/commands.
-Otherwise the build will fail.
+Otherwise, the build fails.

 ### How to deploy CIG Plugin (draft)
 After you have tested your plugin.
 The Plugin must be signed.
 Therefore download the signtool from the IoT-Gateway. https://iotgateway.t-mobile.at/#/pages/signtool
-First you have to create a private and a public key (RSA..).
+First, you have to create a private and a public key (RSA..).
 Keep the password and the private key secure and never send it to us.
-You have to use this keys for all CIG Plugins - so don't loose them.
+You have to use these keys for all CIG Plugins - so don't lose them.

 Sign your package.zip with your password and private key.
 Verify.

 Send the public key(public.pem) with your signed CIG-Plugin (package_signed.zip) to service4iot@t-mobile.at.
 Also give us a short description, about your messages/commands and parameters.
-We will test your plugin and deploy it within 7 days.
-You will be informed when it is successfully deployed.
+We will test and deploy your plugin it within 7 days.
+We will inform you, when it is successfully deployed.